Call for papers

 IMBSA is looking back at a rich tradition of successfully combining research with a high number of industrial contributions.
 It shows that bridging the gap between basic research and industrial practice can be done effectively through interactive presentation of tools and methods.
 To take this into account, the conference will – in contrast to solely scientific events – be split into three main parts:

-• A scientific part, where newest findings are presented by scientists
+- A scientific part, where newest findings are presented

 This way, participants from the industry learn about new tools and techniques, while research groups and spin-off companies can present their achievements to an interested audience.
 Also industrial contributors and young spin-offs can convince future customers of their tools in this mixed environment.
 We believe, that this mixture of conventional talks about newest achievements, presentation of practical experiences and interactive learning allows for fruitful discussions, exchange of information as well as future cooperation.

-For each contribution, an abstract should be submitted by 4 May 2020, using the EasyChair website, whereas full papers must be submitted by 11 May 2020.
-Regular submissions should not exceed 15 pages, whereas short submissions are limited to 2 pages.
-Both forms of submission have to comply with the LNCS style format.
 All papers will be subjected to a full review by the Program Committee.
 It is planned to publish regular contributions as a proceedings volume in Springer’s Lecture Notes in Computer Science.
 To be considered for the proceedings, at least one author of each accepted paper has to participate at the conference.
-Short papers will be published as an ‘online annex’ to proceedings in the website.